PaulMcCarthy401/contact-info-parser/README.md

 ### Inaccuracies in en_core_web_sm
 The en_core_web_sm model incorrectly identifies "Software Developer" as a name.
-This is masked by the fact that the true name comes before "Software Developer".
+This is masked by the fact that the true name comes before "Software Developer" in example.txt.
 However, it is shown when viewing all matches.

 The only way to correct this is to use a better model, such as en_core_web_md.

+### Fragility of example.txt
+The extraction of card data in example.txt is simple, it denotes single business cards as blocks of text seperated by two newline (\n) characters.
+Because of this, ensure that if `example.txt` is changed, that there are no leading newlines at the end of the file.
+Otherwise, the program will not properly read the file.

 ### Licensing
    - spaCy: [The MIT License](https://github.com/explosion/spaCy/blob/master/LICENSE)